Introduction

 After the conference, everyone sat down for a festive Christmas lunch, soaking up the warm and cheerful atmosphere.
 The fun kept going at Fairgame in Canary Wharf, an arcade venue where staff enjoyed games, laughter, and some friendly competition.

-The day was also a time for recognition, with special awards presented, including the Long-Term Service Award awarded to Janice Esten for an incredible 30 years of dedication to Sapphire.
-A truly impressive milestone!
+The day was also a time for recognition, with special long term service awards presented, including to Janice Esten for an incredible 30 years of dedication to Sapphire.

 Overall, it was a fantastic day packed with fun, celebration, and well-earned recognition, highlighting everything Sapphire stands for as an employer.